weiyit/portfolio/README.md

 link to live site https://weiyit.github.io/portfolio/

+# Judy Tsai Porfolio

-About me
+## About me
-Under the About me section, write a couple paragraphs about yourself!
-You can include things like your name, pronouns, the program you're in, or other insights you'd like to share with the class (and more broadly, perhaps future employers!).
-You don't have to include any personal information here that you would prefer keeping off of a public website (see the note below).

 Hello everyon!
-I am Judy Tsai, a Master's student in Healthcare Analytics & Information technology Program.
+I am Judy Tsai, a second year Master's student in Healthcare Analytics & Information technology Program.
+I am interested in data science, digital transformation, and change management, aiming to get a job in the States after I graduate.

-What I hope to learn
+## What I hope to learn
-Under the What I hope to learn section, talk about what you're interested in getting out of the course and what you are planning to do once you graduate.
-You can include other information you think is helpful to the rest of the class, including a photo if you like - follow the Github markdown guide to learn how.

-Portfolio
+I am planning to find a job focusing on data science, digital transformation, and change management.
+In these positions, I would say it is really important for these roles to have a good communication skill and have the ability to convince people for the project.
+All of the projec tthat these roles might work on is all about changing, and change always invlove disagreement.
+Addtionally, it is hard to change people mindset.
+When they get used to do something, or there is a typical way they used to, it's difficult to change them.
+Therefore, a good design and good story telling skills can help me to have a better approach.

+#Portfolio

-Week 1
+##Week 1
-# In-class sketching exercise.
+### In-class sketching exercise.

-# Data visualization critique #1
+### Data visualization critique #1

-# Controlling Color - week one sketching exercise
+### Controlling Color - week one sketching exercise

-# Personal portfolio
+### Personal portfolio

-# Data visualization critiques
+### Data visualization critiques

-# Data visualization workshops
+### Data visualization workshops

-# Final project
+### Final project